Kingsbrook Jewish Medical Center: Name changes

-The Daughters of Israel - Home for the Incurables was the organization from which the original opening hospital derived its name from.
-In May 1926 it was announced by Max Blumberg, the President of the organization, the hospital was to be named The Jewish Sanitarium for Incurables.
+The Daughters of Israel – Home for the Incurables was the organization from which the original opening hospital derived its name.
+In May 1926 it was announced by Max Blumberg, the president of the organization, the hospital was to be renamed The Jewish Sanitarium for Incurables.
 The original name of the hospital represented the very nature of the patients the organization and its founder were seeking to admit.
-During the period of 1926 to 1936 the media outlet occasionally referred to the hospital as the Jewish Home for Incurables, and the Jewish Sanitarium for Chronics and Incurables.
-By the mid-1930s the hospital recognized there was no longer the need to emphasize the position as only harboring terminal and incurable patients and therefore decided to officially change its name. on May 17, 1936, the hospital changed its name to the Jewish Hospital and Sanitarium for Chronic Diseases.
-The announcement came from Bernard Lebovitz, the Vice President at the time, during the dedication ceremonies of a new 40-bed ward.
-In a speech addressing the name change Mr. Lebovitz stated " Only a Few years ago, hospitals and doctors were in the habit of giving up many patients and deciding that medial science could do nothing more for them, but no cases are given up as hopeless nowadays".
-He went on to say " Patients in the Sanitarium suffer from severe cancer, paralysis, heart disease, and 45 other diseases from which patients rarely recover all live in the hope that medical science will one day discover a cure for their ailment".
+During the period of 1926 to 1936 media outlets occasionally referred to the hospital as the Jewish Home for Incurables, and the Jewish Sanitarium for Chronics and Incurables.
+By the mid-1930s the hospital recognized there was no longer the need to emphasize the position as only harboring terminal and incurable patients and on May 17, 1936, the hospital changed its name to the Jewish Hospital and Sanitarium for Chronic Diseases.
+The announcement came from Bernard Lebovitz, the vice president, during the dedication ceremonies of a new 40-bed ward.
+In a speech addressing the name change, Lebovitz stated "Only a few years ago, hospitals and doctors were in the habit of giving up many patients and deciding that medial science could do nothing more for them, but no cases are given up as hopeless nowadays".
+He went on to say, "Patients in the Sanitarium suffer from severe cancer, paralysis, heart disease, and 45 other diseases from which patients rarely recover all live in the hope that medical science will one day discover a cure for their ailment".
 On July 8, 1954, Isaac Albert announced that The Jewish Hospital and Sanitarium for Chronic Diseases had changed its name to Jewish Chronic Disease Hospital.
 "This change is in keeping with the services which the institution renders.
 The term 'Sanitarium' connotes a rest or convalescent home or institution.".
 By the mid-1950s the Jewish Chronic Disease hospital was an 810-bed institution dedicated to the treatment and rehabilitation patients with chronic diseases such as cancer, arthritis, Parkinson's disease, multiple sclerosis, muscular dystrophy, cerebral palsy, polio, and heart conditions.
-It became the nation's largest voluntary, non-sectarian hospital for chronically sick and had patients ranging in age from infants to aged men and women.
+It became the nation's largest voluntary, non-sectarian hospital for chronically sick and had patients ranging from infants to aged men and women.
 It had facilities for occupational therapy, physiotherapy, hydrotherapy, inpatient and outpatient cerebral palsy clinics, a rheumatic fever division, cardiology division, medical research laboratories, tumor detection clinic, and other departments for the treatment and study of long-term ailments.
-For many years, while the institution was known as the 'Home for Incurables."
-Mr. Albert pointed out.
-"Today, however, the hospital is endeavoring to be an interim point between physical rehabilitation and discharge, now 'A Haven of Hope'."
-On May 21, 1968, the hospital was renamed yet again to the current name Kingsbrook Jewish Medical Center at the annual anniversary dinner for the hospital.
-In 2010 the hospital attained corporate status effectively becoming a separate entity from the David Minkin Rehabilitation Institute/ Rutland Nursing Home.
-The Corporation of Kingsbrook Medical Center system to govern these bodies.
-This change caused Kingsbrook Jewish Medical Center to go from an 864-bed facility to 326 beds splitting the remaining 538 beds to the David Minkin Rehabilitation Institute/ Rutland Nursing Home.
-It is of note that even though these two facilities are by definition separate they still share many services and protocols.
+For many years, while the institution was known as the 'Home for Incurables", Mr. Albert pointed out, "Today, however, the hospital is endeavoring to be an interim point between physical rehabilitation and discharge, now 'A Haven of Hope'."
+On May 21, 1968, the hospital was renamed yet again as Kingsbrook Jewish Medical Center at the annual dinner.
+In 2010 the hospital attained corporate status, effectively becoming a separate entity from the David Minkin Rehabilitation Institute/Rutland Nursing Home.
+This change caused Kingsbrook Jewish Medical Center to go from an 864-bed facility to 326 beds, splitting the remaining 538 beds to the David Minkin Rehabilitation Institute/ Rutland Nursing Home.